/* Rambling Owl addition to remove page titles from blogs */

 The Burton Dasset Hills

-Colin asked me if he could leave his keys safely locked in my car, and we set off along the crest of the hills, enjoying the far reaching views across Warwickshire and Worcestershire, passing through the grounds of Burton Dasset church with its wonky old gravestones, and out across a series of sheep pastures.
-Each gate and stile presented us with a mini quagmire of churned mud and tan-brown puddles to negotiate which (as I knew) was merely a precursor to the more extensive boggy bits we would enjoy later.
-It didn’t take very long for me to realise that I was going to have an ‘unfit’ day today.
-I was breathing harder than usual and kept developing a nagging stitch on hill climbs: Hedonism comes at a price.
+Colin asked if he could leave his keys locked safely in my car rather than carry them on the walk.
+Of course, I said.
+And we set off along the crest of the hills, which opened up their views in all directions — a wide sweep of Warwickshire and Worcestershire spread below us — and we picked our way through the grounds of the little church with its wonky old gravestones and out across a series of sheep pastures.
+Each gate and stile came with its own small quagmire of churned mud and brown puddles, which I recognised as a mild preview of more extensive boggy entertainment to come.
+I also recognised, fairly quickly, that this was going to be one of those days when my lungs declined to cooperate.
+I was breathing harder than the terrain warranted and developing a nagging stitch on the climbs.
+Hedonism, as I have observed before, comes at a price.

 On Edge ....